 In Bavaria’s Upper Franconia, the city of Bamberg is described as “a central European town with a medieval plan and with a number of surviving secular and ecclesiastical buildings from the medieval and baroque periods.”
 For its architectural, cultural, and historical character, UNESCO inscribed the city’s Old Town as World Heritage Site in 1993.

-This is my 2nd time in Bamberg, after my 1st visit 14 years ago this very same month.
+This is my 2nd time in Bamberg, after my 1st visit 14 years ago on this very same month.

 World Heritage Centre: modest visitor centre with displays about the city’s heritage landmarks and the road to inscription.